This page explains how node pools work in Google Kubernetes Engine. You can also learn how to add and manage node pools.

 in the pool has a Kubernetes node label,

 has the node pool's name as its value.
-A node pool can contain only a single
+A node pool can contain one or multiple

 When you create a cluster, the number and type of nodes that you specify becomes the default node pool.
 Then, you can add additional custom node pools of different sizes and types to your cluster.
 All nodes in any given node pool are identical to one another.

 For example, you might create a node pool in your cluster with local SSDs, a minimum CPU platform, preemptible VMs, a specific node image, or different machine types.
 Custom node pools are useful when you need to schedule Pods that require more resources than others, such as more memory or more local disk space.
 If you need more control of where Pods are scheduled, you can use node taints.

 You can create, upgrade, and delete node pools individually without

 gcloud container node-pools

 command.
 You cannot configure a single node in a node pool; any configuration